jeras/TCB/doc/TCB.md

 | word |    aligned | `2'd0`     | `2'd2`     | `{[31:24], [23:16], [15:08], [07:00]}` |
 | word | misaligned | `2'd2`     | `2'd2`     | `{[31:24], [23:16], [15:08], [07:00]}` |

-#### Memory mode
+#### Byte enable mode

-Examples for the following memory mode configurations are provided:
+Examples for the following byte enable mode configurations are provided:
 - any size transfers with size aligned address,
 - any size transfers with no alignment restrictions address.
 Both configurations are documented for big and little endianness.

-The configuration with data bus width sized transfers with size aligned address, is functionally identical to the reference mode with the same configuration.
+The configuration with data bus width sized transfers with size aligned address, is functionally identical to the logarithmic size mode with the same configuration.

 ##### Endianness and data alignment